Find all sorts of resources here for moving your school along a path to zero waste.

 Activities & Field Trips

-- Food images for Zero Waste lunchroom sorting activity
+- Food images for zero waste lunchroom sorting activity (SGA)

 Evanston/Skokie School District 65: This case study focuses on how D65 has made huge strides towards becoming zero waste after years of hard work and determination.
 Thanks to dedicated parents, students, and staff, and key support at the district level, D65 is significantly reducing waste in two ways — sourcing compostable lunch trays and composting food scraps.